Studies on Carrollian Quantum Field Theories: Acknowledgement

 \section{Acknowledgement}

 It is a pleasure to thank Alfredo P\'{e}rez for careful reading of the manuscript.
-We would also like to thank Kinjal Banerjee, Marc Henneaux, Alfredo P\'{e}rez, Stefan Prohazka, Jorge Zanelli, Megha M K and Kristiansen Lara for valuable discussions.
 Part of this work was carried out during ``Farewell HolographyCL School \& Workshop" held at Universidad Adolfo Ib\'{a}\~{n}ez, Vi\~{n}a del Mar, 13-18 January 2025.
+We are supported by the Fondecyt grant 3240060.